ehmatthes/pcc_3e/online_resources_site/docs/updates/deploying_django.md

 You'll be prompted to add a payment method wehn you create an empty project on Upsun's servers.

 !!! note
-    Many hosting companies used to offer free trials, without requiring a credit card.
-With the growth of cryptocurrency miners, bot networks, and a rapid rise in abusive users, almost every company now requires a credit card as an anti-abuse measure.
+    Many hosting companies used to offer free trials, without requiring users to set up a payment method.
+With the growth of cryptocurrency miners, bot networks, and a rapid rise in abusive users, almost every company now requires users to set up a payment method as an anti-abuse measure.

 ## Flex and Fixed plans